approov/quickstart-nodejs-koa_shapes-api/DEPLOYMENT.md

 # SHAPES SERVER SPECIFIC
 ############################

-# If the server has already been deployed at least once then API_KEY and
+# If the server has already been deployed at least once then you can copy the
-# APPROOV_SECRET values can be populated in this file by executing:
-#  $ ./deploy --env prod update-env
+# contents of the remote .env file to this file to have API_KEY and
+# APPROOV_SECRET correct values.
+# Execute from your terminal the command:

 # Get it from the VAULT or from the production server
 API_KEY=___API_KEY_HERE___